Print this role profile

-An ICT Capacity Planner exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A capacity planner/analyst exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the capacity planner / analyst has level 5 capabilities, i.e. ensures and advises on the skills outlined below.